DevGloriaa/smart-allowance/README.md

 ## Getting Started

 1. Open [Remix IDE](https://remix.ethereum.org)
-2. Create a new file AllowanceBudget.sol and paste the contract code.
+2. Create a new file AllowanceBudget.sol and myToken.sol and paste the contract code.
-3. Compile using Solidity version 0.8.20.
+3. Compile using Solidity version 0.8.30.
 4. Deploy to:
    - *Remix VM (Local Testing)* or
    - *Ethereum Testnet* (like Sepolia or Goerli using MetaMask).